 6. Look after yourself.

 To feel your best, ensure you’re eating well.
 Keep a water bottle with you at all times, and stock your desk with healthy snacks like nuts, low-sugar snack bars, and dried fruit.
-To avoid the dreaded “I have nothing to wear” crisis each morning, consider a clothing rental service like Rent the Runway or Le Tote to stock your closet while your body is still finding its stable post-baby size.
+To avoid the dreaded “I have nothing to wear” crisis each morning, consider a clothing rental service like Rent the Runway to stock your closet while your body is still finding its stable post-baby size.

 Then, make a short list of three things that help you feel peaceful in a dayyours might be “make bed, dry hair, sit at the table for dinner” or “pray/meditate before baby wakes, take vitamins, read one chapter of a book.”
 Make every effort to conquer this list.
 You’ll be surprised how much of a confidence boost this can give you, no matter how small its items might be.
 And that confidence will translate into your work as a mother and employee.